ExploreConsulting/netsuite-fasttrack-toolkit/README.md

 ## TypeScript (optional)
 The library is written in Javascript but you can use it with TypeScript.
-Just reference the typings files into your script file:

-    ///<reference path="../node_modules/@ec/suitescript/nlapi.d.ts"/>
-    ///<reference path="../node_modules/@ec/suitescript/EC_SharedLibrary_Common.d.ts"/>
-    ///<reference path="../node_modules/@ec/suitescript/EC_SharedLibrary_ServerSide.d.ts"/>
-    ///<reference path="../node_modules/@ec/suitescript/EC_nsdal.d.ts"/>
-    ///<reference path="../node_modules/@ec/suitescript/EC_Search.d.ts"/>

-or add them to your `typings/tsd.d.ts` file and reference that if using tsd[1].

-Example:
+Typings are managed with the [typings](https://github.com/typings/typings) tool.

+Install typescript declarations:

+    typings install

+Examples using TypeScript:

 ### Load a customer record (TS)